61 Virginis: Description

-This star is similar in physical properties to the Sun, with around 95% of the Sun's mass, 98% of the radius, and 85% of the Luminosity.
-The abundance of elements is also similar to the Sun, with the star having an estimated 95% of the Sun's proportion of elements other than hydrogen and helium.
-It is older than the Sun at around 6.1–6.6 billion years of age, and is spinning with a leisurely projected rotational velocity of 4 km/s at the equator.
-On average, there is only a low level of activity in the stellar chromosphere and it is a candidate for being in a Maunder minimum state.
-But the star was suspected as variable in 1988, and a burst of activity was observed between Julian days [24]54800 (29 November 2008) and 55220 (23 January 2010).
+This star is similar in physical properties to the Sun, with around 93% of the Sun's mass, 99% of the radius, and 82% of the luminosity.
+The abundance of elements is also similar to the Sun, with the star having 101% of the Sun's proportion of iron to hydrogen.
+It is older than the Sun, around 7.7 billion years old, and is spinning with a leisurely projected rotational velocity of 4 km/s at the equator.
+On average, there is only a low level of activity in the stellar chromosphere and it is a candidate for being in a Maunder minimum state, but it was suspected as variable in 1988, and a burst of activity was observed between Julian days [24]54800 (29 November 2008) and 55220 (23 January 2010).

 The space velocity components of this star are U = –37.9, V = –35.3 and W = –24.7 km/s.
 61 Vir is orbiting through the Milky Way galaxy at a distance of 6.9 kpc from the core, with an eccentricity of 0.15.
 It is believed to be a member of the disk population.

 Planetary system

+On 14 December 2009, scientists announced the discovery of three exoplanets with minimum masses between 5 and 25 times that of Earth orbiting 61 Virginis, using the radial velocity method at the Keck and Anglo-Australian Observatories.
+The three planets all orbit very near the star; when compared to the orbits of the planets in the Solar System, all three would orbit inside that of Venus.
+The two outer planets likely resemble Uranus and Neptune, while the innermost planet may be a mini-Neptune or a rocky super-Earth.

+The outermost of these three planets, 61 Virginis d (also designated HD 115617 d), was initially not detected in the HARPS data as of 2012 until a reanalysis of the data was done in 2023.
+A 2021 study listed it as a false positive, but in 2023 two published studies further confirmed it based on an additional 10 years of radial velocity data, though with a smaller minimum mass.